-For the vast majority of us living in the western world, there are typically a few instances throughout the course of our hectic days when the behavior of another irritates, angers, concerns or saddens us.
-While it’s usually quiet easy to circumvent and bypass the unfamiliar strangers who push our buttons, which allows us to suppress our undesirable emotional responses, we typically have no choice to do the same when our significant others, family members, siblings or closest friends act in vexing ways.
-Even worse, as we allow bothersome feelings to build up inside while we assume there’s no logical way to handle their problematic behavior, we often resort to lashing out with fiery insults and cruel words we later regret saying.
+For the vast majority of us living in the Western world, there are typically a few instances throughout the course of our hectic days when the behavior of another irritates, angers, concerns or saddens us.
+While it’s usually quite easy to circumvent and bypass the unfamiliar strangers who push our buttons, which allows us to suppress our undesirable emotional responses, we typically have no choice but to avoid our significant others, family members, siblings, or closest friends after they act in vexing ways.
+Even worse, as we allow bothersome feelings to build up inside while assuming there’s no logical way to handle their problematic behavior, we often resort to lashing out with regrettable insults.

-Although we hope our harsh rhetoric will lead to the behavioral changes we wish to see in the ones we hold nearest to our hearts, rarely, if ever, does this approach produce the desired result.
-In fact, more often then not, our verbal assaults have the opposite effect and stir up reciprocal feelings of animosity, in the victims of our aggression, that are directed back towards us.
+Although we hope our harsh rhetoric will lead to the behavioral changes we wish to see in the ones we hold nearest to our hearts, rarely, if ever, does this approach produce the desired result?
+In fact, more often than not, our verbal assaults have the opposite effect and stir up reciprocal feelings of animosity, in the victims of our aggression, that is directed back toward us.
 Fortunately, however, if we develop an understanding of empathy and focus on our own behavior, we can alter our communication strategies in a way that encourages the changes we wish to see in others.
 The late great spiritual teacher and author Wayne Dyer so adequately reminds us:

 Never underestimate your power to change yourself; never overestimate your power to change others.”